jekyll/minima/about.md

 published: true
 ---

 Hi!
 I am Siddharth.

 I started this blog to write about my ideas.

-If you would like to dicuss any ideas or have an informal conversation, reach out to me at [j.siddharth24@gmail.com](mailto:j.siddharth24:gmail.com)
+If you would like to discuss any ideas or have an informal conversation, reach out to me at [j.siddharth24@gmail.com](mailto:j.siddharth24:gmail.com)